npm/npm/README.md

 If you check out the Makefile, you'll see that these are just running npm commands at the cli.js script directly.
-You can also use npm without ever installing it by using `./cli.js` instead of "npm".
+You can also use npm without ever installing it by using `node cli.js` instead of "npm".
+Set up an alias if you want, that's fine.
+(You'll still need read permission to the root/binroot/manroot folders, but at this point, you probably grok all that anyway.)

 ## Uninstalling